joelbarton-io/RB130/prep/study guide topics/concepts.md

 - **How do we specify a block argument explicitly?**
   - unary `&` in the method definition; passed as the last argument to a method (a must!)
 - **How can we return a Proc from a method or block?**
-  - have that proc object or a reference be the last line of code evaluated within a method implementation
+  - have that proc object or some reference be the last line of code evaluated within a method implementation
 - **What is arity?
 What kinds of things in Ruby exhibit arity?
 Give explicit examples.**
   - the level of strictness with which a method's parameter/argument count is enforced.
 Strict arity (lambdas, methods) requires that the number of arguments used to invoke a method match the number that the method/lambda was defined to take.
 Lenient arity (blocks/procs) let things play out; they can still be used/invoked without the correct number of arguments.
 If a block parameter isn't passed but it is referenced in the block/proc implementation, it just points at `nil`
 - **How do methods and blocks return chunks of code (closures)?**